compost cookies with micaela

 Compost cookies are one of my favorite cookies because they’re so different from your typical cookie.
 They were created by one of my biggest baking inspirations, Christina Tosi.
 She is known for making super unique baked goods that bring you back to your childhood.
 This is called a compost cookie because the ingredients that you find in it are similar to what you would find in your compost bin: potato chips, pretzels, espresso…

 You may be hesitant about putting all of these seemingly random ingredients into a cookie, but trust me, it works!
-The pretzels and chips add a nice crunch & saltiness to the cookie, and the chocolate and butterscotch chips add some richness.
+The pretzels and chips add a nice crunch & saltiness to the cookie and the chocolate and butterscotch chips add some richness.
 The espresso also adds an earthy punch which makes the cookie irresistible.

 Try these out and let me know how they turn out!